Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types.rst

 **Floating-points store real numbers with limited accurary.** Just like in decimal system ``1/3`` can be approximated as ``0.333`` or ``333 * 10^(-3)``, the same problem exists in floating-point notation - the only difference is that base 2 is used instead of base 10 for the exponent. **There are infinitely many values which can not be precisely represented** - instead, the closest approximations are used.

 Shortly speaking, granurality increases (more values can be represented in the given subrange) the closer they are to 0.
+The highest precision is in range ``0`` to ``0.1``.
 Analogy: ``100`` and ``101`` can be exactly represented.
 But in case of ``1000000001``, it might be approximated as ``1 * 10^9`` when mantisa does not have enough bits to support ``1000000001 * 10^1``.
 As numbers grow, more focus is placed into the exponent which causes magnitude to be more rounded towards specific power.

     If floating-point math has limited accuracy, how do calculators work then?
 How are various fractional values safely computed?

 In places such as finance where accuracy is paramount integers are used for calculations.
 Monetary amounts like ``1.5`` (in any currency that has denomination of 100) are stored as ``150``.
 The same method is commonly found in games - various fractional statistics are multiplied by 100 or 1000 so that all math can happen on whole numbers.
 Math on integer types is also faster.

-Calculators with unlimited precision don't use floating-point arithmetic - they store fractions as 2 integers (numerator and denominator), they don't immediately evaluate every function, they don't simplify formula if it would lose accuracy and so on.
-Basically, they perform operations using methods very similar to humans.
+Calculators with unlimited precision don't use floating-point arithmetic.
+They store integers as arrays which can have arbitrarily large size (each cell does not necessarily represent each digit - it's more complicated).
+They store fractions as 2 integers (numerator and denominator), they don't immediately evaluate every function, they don't simplify formula if it would lose accuracy and so on.
+Basically, they store information using complex data structures and perform operations using methods very similar to humans.
 This allows to support arbitrarily complex expressions without losing precision, but the logic that handles them is enormously complicated.

     I'm concerned with limited accuracy.
 How safe is using floating-point representation?